Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 data.head()
 ```

 As mentioned above, you can now see that the index column for our DataFrame (the first column) contains date values related to each row in the DataFrame.

-## Basic x-y plot

-Now we're ready for our first plot!
+Now we're ready for our first plot.
 We can start by using the basic line plot in pandas to look at our temperature data.

 ```python
 ax = data.plot()
 ```

-If all goes well, you should see the plot above.

 OK, so what happened here?

-1. We first created the plot object using the `plot()` method of the `data` DataFrame.
+1) We first created the plot object using the `plot()` method of the `data` DataFrame.
 Without any parameters given, this makes the plot of all columns in the DataFrame as lines of different color on the y-axis with the index, time in this case, on the x-axis.
-2. In case we want to be able to modify the plot or add anything, we assign the plot object to the variable `ax`.
+2) In case we want to be able to modify the plot or add anything, we assign the plot object to the variable `ax`.
 We can check its type below.

-In fact, let's check the type of the `ax` variable...
+In fact, let's check the type of the `ax` variable:

 ```python
 type(ax)